1. Why own checks?

 2.2.
 Distributing scripts

 Once the script has been written it can be distributed to the appropriate hosts.
 The datapath used will depend on the operating system.
-A list of paths can be found below.
+A list of file paths can be found below.

 Don't forget to make the script executable on Unix-based systems.
 The path shown in this example is for Linux: